Best Fan of 2021

 Perhaps the most important aspect to consider when looking for a fan is power.
 We performed multiple tests and took many airspeed measurements on different settings, assessing how well that speed translates into what you can actually feel from across the room.
 We checked various distances and evaluated each model's "tunnel effect."
 We also considered and tested every mode, setting, timer option, and other available features to assess their overall usability.

-While the specific style of fan you need largely depends on the space you plan to put it in, we also found a range of possible features and modes that make each type stand out.
+The specific style of fan you need will depend on the space you plan to put it in, and we found a range of possible features and modes that make each type stand out.
 Of course, there are almost as many exceptions as there are "rules," but these general usage tips may help you find what you're looking for more easily.